The ability to develop ground-breaking technologies is one of our key assets, and our people make it happen.

 Airbus is innovating along a number of paths towards the future of commercial aviation.
 It envisages a future with fewer emissions and lower noise levels in the shape of electric flight.
 And it is exploring more radical urban air mobility solutions to help alleviate congestion in megacities, in particular through the Vahana project, an autonomous flying vehicle platform for individual passenger and cargo transport, which is set for flight tests on a first prototype by the end of 2017.
 Airbus is also pursuing the projects CityAirbus, a multi-person taxi-style piloted vehicle; Skyways, an autonomous drone and infrastructure project; and “Pop.Up”, a modular air and ground passenger concept vehicle.

-We are always looking for people who are capable of improving the solutions we develop and inventing new solutions to meet the complex challenges of living in a more secure and sustainable world.
+We are always looking for people who are capable of improving the solutions we develop and inventing new answers to complex challenges of living in a more secure and sustainable world.
 The diversity of our talent and technology drives innovation, integration and internationalisation.